bigg01/ocp-networking-networkpolicy/next_gen_egress.md

 # Next Gen Egress

 We must order a Mobiltiy Range Subnet for each Netzone.
 We will assign on a DC1 and DC2 Egress nodes the mobility Range.
 Failover will happen if egress node disapear automaticly.
 Egress IP will be assigned randomly.
 Egress NetworkPolicy will fillter egress Traffic.
+Looks pritty cool! probelm Egress Policy can only be filtered with IPs and not with Pors.

 |Zone |Range |EgressNode DC1 |EgressNode DC2   |   |   |
 |---|---|---|---|---|---|